raspberrypilearning/did-you-like-it/en/step_8.md

-## What next?
+## You've completed the project 🎉

-If you enjoyed this project, why not try some of our other [machine learning projects](https://projects.raspberrypi.org/en/pathways/scratch-machine-learning){:target="_blank"}?
+If you are following the [Machine Learning with Scratch](https://projects.raspberrypi.org/en/pathways/scratch-machine-learning) pathway, you can move on to the [xxxxx](https://projects.raspberrypi.org/en/projects/xxxxx) project.
+In this project, you will xxxxxx.